VBukowsky81/AzureFunctions-WeatherApp/README.md

 Quick app, but these are completely serverless.
 Interesting though - you are still using storage space, to actually locate your function code.
 But otherwise - completely serverless.

-PS.
-Once I publish it - use Postman or whatever else you use.

-PSS.
-Plug in your own API key from OpenWeatherMap, under apiKey, in the main class, if you want to use it locally.
+PS Plug in your own API key from OpenWeatherMap, under apiKey, in the main class, if you want to use it locally.

 Some query results: